studica/studica-docs-worldskills/source/docs/ROS/UsingROS/intro-to-ros.rst

 Subscribers and Publishers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Like previously mentioned, the subscribe/publish messaging model is one of the main ways ROS is used.
 For example, let's assume we have a camera on our robot and we want a way to read, process, and ouput the image feed from the camera for navigation or object tracking.
 To begin, the nodes must register with ROS master, this is the hub where the message-passing will occur.
-After registering, the Camera Node will advertise the image data to a trivial topic /image_feed.
+After registering, the Camera Node will advertise the image data to a trivial topic called ``/image_feed``.

 .. figure:: images/image_feed_model.png
     :align: center
-    :width: 50%
+    :width: 65%

-With Peer-to-Peer connection now established, its time for the Image Processing Node to process the incoming video stream and output to another topic called /image/output_video.
+With Peer-to-Peer connection now established, its time for the Image Processing Node to process the incoming video stream and output to another topic called ``/image/output_video``.

 .. figure:: images/image_output_model.png
     :align: center
-    :width: 50%
+    :width: 65%

 Another subscriber can be written to view the video feed by writing a callback to the image output topic, however ROS has a framework known as rqt with many plugins like ``rqt_image_view``, that provides a GUI for displaying images using image transport.